 An encrypted radio system is also available from Lincoln BIG.
 This gives direct access to CCTV staff, Street Pastors, Door Staff and other venues that operate a radio, for less than £4 a week.
 Free radio training is also offered to all venues, their staff and the door security companies that work there.
 Contact the EEM, Marion Cooney via email for details.

-Street Pastors operate in the City Centre from the Lincoln BIG offices on Saturday nights and th elast Friday of every month between the hours of 10:30pm and 3:30am, plus Bank Holiday Sundays.
+Street Pastors operate in the City Centre on Saturday nights and the last Friday of every month between the hours of 10:30pm and 3:30am, plus Bank Holiday Sundays.
 They are on hand to call the appropriate services if needed and help people get a taxi home, contact friends and family, be a listening ear and even just chat with people.
 They carry bottles of water, flip-flops, space blankets and tissues and are First Aid trained.
-A prayer team are in situ at Lincoln BIG while two teams go out on patrol, with direct contact to CCTV control room via their radios, as well as carrying mobile phones.
+The team out on patrol have direct contact to CCTV control room via their radios, as well as carrying mobile phones.